awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

  You use a snapshot of your replication source to load a baseline copy of your data onto your replica and then start replicating from that point on\.

- Find instructions on how to create a snapshot of your replication source for your database engine following\.
+Use the following instructions to create a snapshot of your replication source for your database engine\.

 |  Database engine  |  Instructions  |